patzaw/ReDaMoR/README.md

 -   Check and auto-correct model constraints (types, keys, uniqueness, mandatory fields)
 -   Confront data to the model to check their compatibility

+The [TKCat](https://github.com/patzaw/TKCat) package relies on ReDaMoR to facilitate the management of data from knowledge resources which are manipulated as modeled database (MDB) objects.

 The package can also be tested in [Rstudio Cloud](https://rstudio.cloud/project/1033803).